QihanQG/ECS-179-Final-Project/ProjectDocument.md

 *Github: MaximSaschin*

 ### 3D Models and Assets
 The objective for our 3D game was to create a visually cohesive experience where the characters, assets, and objects complemented each other seamlessly.
 As a team, we decided on an arctic-themed tower defense game in which penguins defend their precious supply of fish against waves of enemies, including seals and polar bears.
-From the outset, we envisioned a cartoonish, Roblox-inspired aesthetic—partially blocky, colorful, and intentionally unrealistic—to give the game an engaging arcade feel.
+From the start, we envisioned a cartoonish, Roblox-inspired aesthetic—partially blocky, colorful, and intentionally unrealistic—to give the game an arcade feel.

 To bring this vision to life, I began searching for free-to-use assets online.
 During this process, I discovered [poly.pizza](https://poly.pizza/), a great resource offering thousands of free, high-quality poly 3D models.
 This platform became my go-to in sourcing most of the asset models for our game, from characters to environmental elements.
 By leveraging these assets, we were able to achieve a consistent and playful visual style that aligned with our creative direction and gameplay mechanics.

-**List your assets, including their sources and licenses.**
-With poly.pizza I was able to find many of the character models that we used for our game inluding:
+With poly.pizza I was able to find many of the character models and environmental assets that we used for our game inluding:

 * Penguin - https://poly.pizza/m/2GSHsxaDIo
 * Turret - https://poly.pizza/m/ekTQhbJId7